pbouffard/PlotJuggler.jl/README.md

 * Really simple syntax - (ab)use NamedTuples to have plot curve names take on names of variables in local workspace

 ## Usage
+Note that the package assumes you have the `plotjuggler` binary in your `PATH`.

 ```
 using PlotJuggler